-said the company won't introduce any new models or start producing the , Semi or in 2022, saying that launching a new car "wouldn't make any sense."
-This confirms that said the Cybertruck would be delayed yet again.
+said the company won't introduce any new models or start producing the Cybertruck, Semi or Roadster in 2022, saying that launching a new car "wouldn't make any sense."
+This confirms a rumor from earlier this month that said the Cybertruck would be delayed yet again.
 Instead, Tesla's main focus for 2022 will be scaling output of its existing cars, with the new Gigafactories in Texas and Berlin already having started production.

 When it comes to the Cybertruck specifically, Musk said that battery cells aren't a limiting factor when it comes to production, but that the truck has "a lot of technology to work through."
 Musk added that Tesla is having a tough time keeping the Cybertruck's price low, wondering "How do we make the Cybertruck affordable?"
 The Cybertruck was originally supposed to start at around $40,000.

 There's somewhat of a silver lining, as Musk added that Tesla will be starting engineering and tooling on the Cybertruck, Semi and Roadster in 2022, with the aim to begin production on those models "hopefully next year."
 But that's dependent on if Tesla is able to produce "more cars or fewer cars," as maximum profits and deliveries are the goal.
-Musk also said the most important product it's developing this year isn't a car, butthat's now called Optimus.
+Musk also said the most important product it's developing this year isn't a car, but the humanoid robot it previewed last year that's now called Optimus.